hoangsonww/Moodify-Emotion-Music-App/README.md

 - [Speech Emotion Detection Model - `trained_speech_emotion_model.pkl`](https://drive.google.com/file/d/1MPfkTkWjmjsVVs-cjkav48Mn8NUmVCG9/view?usp=sharing).
 Please download this and place this into the `ai_ml/models/speech_emotion_model` directory.
 - [Facial Emotion Detection Model - `trained_facial_emotion_model.pt`](https://drive.google.com/file/d/1GuW8wQ7KLfeX4pr2f8CAlORIP4YqJvgv/view?usp=sharing).
 Please download this and place this into the `ai_ml/models/facial_emotion_model` directory.

-These have been pre-trained on the datasets for you and are ready to use in the backend services or for testing purposes.
+These have been pre-trained on the datasets for you and are ready to use in the backend services or for testing purposes once downloaded and correctly placed in the `models` directory.

 Feel free to [contect me](#-contact) if you encounter any issues or need further assistance with the AI/ML models.